masc-ucsc/livehd/docs/projects.md

 Being able handle Node/Pins directly will make the creation faster (building from a compact with hierarchy needs to find the current_g which is slow).

+## ACT (Async) output

+Once pyrope with Fluid is in the flow, we could use Pyrope to program async designs too.
+It may be interesting to output ACT (https://avlsi.csl.yale.edu/act/doku.php) to interface with AVLSI flow.

 ## New Memoize Map

 Runtime (no persistence) memoization to reduce costly ops.
 Fixed size at